Do Go On - 345 - Dame Julie Andrews

 Star in 1968 was a biopic of Gertrude Lawrence

-and Darling Lily in 1970, co-starring Rock Hudson,
+and Darling Lily in 1970 co-starring Rock Hudson

 were two of Hollywood's most expensive flops.

-It didn't help that at the same time as filming,
+It didn't help that at the same time as filming

-she and her husband, Tony Walton, were going through a divorce.
+she and her husband Tony Walton were going through a divorce.

-Despite reviews, her performance was once again nominated
+Despite reviews, her performance was once again nominated for the Golden Globe

-And of these films, Andrews later wrote...
+and of these films Andrews later wrote what's funny.

-What's funny when the nominees are, despite the reviews,
+It's funny when the nominees are,

-she touches turns to golden glow she later wrote about these films that non-stop success in a career
+She later wrote about these films that non-stop success in a career is impossible,

-inevitable you're gonna make some flops She's like, it's inevitable.
+She's like, eh, it's inevitable.

-You're going to make some flops.
+You're going to make some flop.

 It's not the dream.

-But you can't beat yourself up.
+But, you know, you can't beat yourself up.

 That's right.